BGA solder process and soldering BGA components

 As might be anticipated, it is not easy to rework BGA assemblies unless the correct equipment is available.
 If a BGA component is suspected as being faulty, then it is possible to remove the device.
 This is achieved by locally heating the BGA component to melt the solder underneath it.

-BGA technology and the BGA solder process have shown themselves have proved themselves to be very successful since they were first introduced and they are now an integral part of the PCB assembly process used in most companies for mass production and for prototype PCB assembly.
-Despite some early scepticism, they are now widely used and levels of reliability for BGA assemblies is very high.
-Along side this various process issues have been improved and elements such as BGA inspection are now easier to achieve so that the manufacturing process can be optimised and the BGA solder element of the process can be as reliable as possible.
+BGA technology in general and in particular the BGA soldering process have proved themselves to be very successful since they were first introduced.
+They are now an integral part of the PCB assembly process used in most companies for mass production and for prototype PCB assembly.